 I am sending you this as my way of thanking you for your part in packing my parachute.
 And I hope you will send it on to those who have helped pack yours!

 Sometimes, we wonder why friends keep forwarding jokes to us without writing a word.
 Maybe this could explain it!
-When you are very busy, but still want to keep in touch, guess what you do – you forward jokes.
-And to let you know that you are still remembered, you are still important, you are still loved, you are still cared for, guess what you get?
-A forwarded joke.
+When I am very busy, but still want to keep in touch, guess what I do – I forward jokes or memes.
+Why?
+Just to let you know that you are still remembered, you are still important, you are still cared for and loved.

-So, my friend, next time when you get a joke, don’t think that you’ve been sent just another forwarded joke, but that you’ve been thought of today and your friend on the other end of your computer wanted to send you a smile, just helping you pack your parachute.
+So, my friend, the next time you get a joke or meme, don’t think that you’ve been sent just another forwarded joke or meme, but that you’ve been thought of today and your friend on the other end of your computer wanted to send you a smile, just helping you pack your parachute.